 If a prospect is ready to engage with the sales team, it’s extremely important for them to hear from someone quickly.
 Failing to make contact in time could mean a lost sale, which is a huge hidden cost.
-It’s important to determine how and how quickly the software on your shortlist will communicate potential buyers to your sale organization.
+It’s important to determine how and how quickly the software on your shortlist will communicate potential buyers to your sales organization.
 If that functionality isn’t supported, then your cost burden comes from someone on your team passing the leads over.
 Delays from that manual process can cause friction between sales and marketing, which believe me, has a cost.
 Even if the software has the ability to send leads to the sales organization in some cases the software takes up to 24-hours to sync, which may be a deal-killer in your business.

 The MarTech Stack Neighborhood

-One painfully expensive realization that many marketers experience is when software is purchased without consideration with other tools in the tech stack.
-Perhaps you use an event management software.
+One painfully expensive realization that many marketers experience is when the software is purchased without consideration with other tools in the tech stack.
+Perhaps you use event management software.
 Many of those do integrate well with marketing automation, but if they don’t you’ll face switching costs when you get a new event tool or you’ll have to develop workarounds which may not create the best experience for your staff or attendees.

 Sales CRM Integration